ionarose/ionarose/README.md

-👋 Hi, I’m Iona
+👋 Hi, I’m Iona!
-- 👩‍🔬 Medical scientist retraining as a full stack developer with School of Code
+- 👩‍🔬 Medical scientist retraining as a full stack developer with School of Code.
-- 🌱 Currently focusing on React and back end development
+- 🌱 Currently focusing on React and back end development.
 - 🎨 Artist, musician, chess whizz

 Favorite Tech: